sparrowitadmin/word2pdfsplitter/README.md

 ## 📝 License

-MIT License - Free to use and modify
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+Copyright © 2025 SurveySparrow

 ## 🤝 Contributing